Present Tense of Swedish Verbs

 Flashcards

-Here are some flashcards to help you learn the Swedish phrases, the present tense of verbs, and the Swedish words for people and family included in this lesson.
+Here are some flashcards to help you learn the present tense of Swedish verbs, the Swedish words for people and family, and the Swedish phrases that are included in this lesson.